Discover More Programs

 How much does an online master’s in political science degree cost?

-A master’s in political science can cost anywhere between $9,000 and $23,000.
+A master’s in political science can cost anywhere between $9,000 to $23,000 in total tuition.
 Expect additional expenses for books, software, and other technology-related items.

 How long does it take to earn an online master’s in political science degree?

-A master’s in political science, depending on the school, requires between 30-40 credit hours, and most full-time students take one-and-a-half to two years to complete it.
+A master’s in political science, depending on the school, requires 30-40 credit hours.
+Most programs take one-and-a-half to two years to complete for full-time students.
 With part-time study, it can take up to four years.
-For online students, a program with fewer credits (30-32) may be completed in 15-20 months.